Regardtj/Control-M-SaaS-File-Transfer/README.md

 # Workflow layout:

+# 1. Begin transfer flow:

-1. The workflow starts with a normal OS job ( **zzz-begin-flow**) to begin the workflow.
+The workflow starts with a normal OS job to begin the workflow.
 This job will be waiting for confirmation.

 This is to ensure that your are ready when you need to start demonstrating.